Table of Contents

 14. The Slieve League Cliffs, Co Donegal, Ireland

-The Slieve League Cliffs are among the highest in Europe & are an incredible place to explore in Co Donegal.
+The Slieve League cliffs in Donegal, Ireland are a must-see for any nature lover visiting the Emerald Isle.
+These towering cliffs, which reach up to 601 meters (1,972 feet) at their highest point, offer breathtaking views of the Atlantic Ocean and the surrounding countryside.
 This is the perfect place if you really want to experience the wilder side of Ireland.
-It’s just you and the elements, hundreds of feet below you will see the rocks being buffeted by the crashing waves of the Atlantic.
+It’s just you and the elements.
+Hundreds of feet below, you will see the rocks being buffeted by the crashing waves of the Atlantic.

 15. Corcomroe Abbey, Co Clare, Ireland